AndreLion/about/README.md

 How to customise your own Github About Page?
 -----------------
 You can change your code to whatever you like because you have the ownership of the repository after you fork it.
-However,
+However, there are two ways to extend your Githua About Page easily:
+1. config.json : in this file, you can extend your personal or repo information.
+For more details, plase check the comment in this file.
+2. css/style.css : in the bottom of this file, you can add your own stylesheet to make you repo card perfectly shows in your Github About Page.

 Acknowledge